joellama/igrins_contfit/README.md

 # Required modules
 Designed to be run on Python 3.
-Uses numpy, matplotlib, astropy, scipy, and pysptools (pip install pysptools)
+Uses numpy, matplotlib, astropy, scipy

 # Useage